TheZeroHz/RTOS/README.md

 ## Contact

-For questions, suggestions, or support, you can contact us at [your-rakibhasan01316980149@gmail.com](mailto:your-rakibhasan01316980149@gmail.com).
+For questions, suggestions, or support, you can contact me at [Rakib Hasan](mailto:your-rakibhasan01316980149@gmail.com).